Rio restarts soccer league next to field hospital for COVID - WHIZ News

-Only a few meters (yards) away, by the arena’s gate 2, a field hospital with 400 beds for patients of the disease reminded the small group of people at the stadium why many health experts think it is too soon for soccer competition to resume.
+Copa Libertadores champion Flamengo beat Bangu 3-0 in a local league game that was witnessed by fewer than 200 people in Brazil’s historic 78,000-seat Maracanã Stadium on Thursday night.

 More than 47,700 people have died because of the new coronavirus in Brazil, and nearly 1 million have been infected.
 Rio de Janeiro state accounts for about 8,000 deaths, but authorities agreed to let soccer return this week after the number of available intensive-care unit beds showed slight improvement.
-Health experts predict Brazil’s peak of contagion in the crisis will be in August.
+Health experts predict Brazil’s COVID-19 crisis will peak in August.

+Goals by Giorgian de Arrascaeta in the 18th minute, Bruno Henrique, in the 66th, and Pedro Rocha in the 88th were celebrated with fist bumps.

+Near the Maracanã’s gate 2, a field hospital with 400 beds for coronavirus patients reminded the small group of people at the stadium why many health experts think it is too soon for soccer competition to resume.

+Rio soccer authorities did not allow mixed zone interviews with players after the match, also following health recommendations.
+But Flamengo coach Jorge Jesus spoke via video after the match.

+“Our society will have to adapt until we have a vaccine.
+What is important is to know how to live, respect the virus, but have no fear of it,” the Flemengo coach said.
+“Soccer teams have the privilege of being constantly tested and working outdoors.
+Flamengo is working safely.”

-Flamengo players arrived wearing masks, and looked excited to be back.
+Flamengo players arrived wearing masks, and appeared to be excited to be back.
 They have practiced for three weeks, some days against recommendations.
 But some of their fans outside were protesting.
 Jumping and chanting with supporters of rival clubs, some fans also think it is too risky for soccer to return before Rio and Brazil have more control over the spread of the virus.

 They also protested against President Jair Bolsonaro, who indicated he would attend the match but did not.
 Soccer’s early comeback in Brazil is a victory for the president, who sided with Flamengo in the lobby.
 Rodolfo Landim, the president of the club, was in the capital Brasilia on Wednesday with Bolsonaro when Rio’s soccer organizers announced the match schedule.